windmill-labs/windmilldocs/docs/misc/4_contributing/index.md

 will deploy it in the starter workspace of Windmill Cloud.
 Being deployed on the starter workspace means that it will be available to all workspaces.

-To add a resource type to the WindmillHub, go to <https://hub.windmill.dev>, then in the Resource Types section, Submit a new Resource Type.
+To add a resource type to the Windmill Hub, go to <https://hub.windmill.dev>, then in the Resource Types section, Submit a new Resource Type.
 You can then add your argument one by one or use the monaco editor to edit it as a jsonschema directly.